LPTFF/SimGANReproduce/README.md

 # SimGANReproduce
-Usages
 You should learn to how to work with colaboratory,my SimGAN.ipynb works on this platform.